Breed Facts

 FELL PONY

-The Fell Pony is one of five native English pony breeds, the others being the Dales, Dartmoor, Exmoor, and New Forest.
+The Fell Pony is one of several native English pony breeds, including the Dales, Dartmoor, Exmoor, and New Forest.
 These breeds descend from the ancient Celtic horses of northern Europe that migrated to the British Isles.
-The Fell originated in the uplands of northern England where they were used as pack animals for the lead-mining industry on the western slopes of the Pennines.
-Their close cousin, the Dales Pony, was used on the eastern slopes.
-Up until the 1800s, these hardy ponies carried loads of lead ore down to the coast from the mines.
-Then, they returned carrying coal, traveling 200 miles per week over rocky, rugged terrain.
+The Fell originated in the uplands of northern England, where they were used as pack animals for the lead-mining industry on the western slopes of the Pennines (their close cousin, the Dales Pony, was used on the eastern slopes).
+Up until the 1800s, these hardy ponies carried loads of lead ore from the mines down to the coast.
+Then, they returned carrying coal, traveling up to 20 miles per day over rocky, rugged terrain.

 Did you know: